erosinnocenti/openbryton/README.md

 - file.smy      (header file)
 - file.tinfo    (it contains turn indications info)
 - file.track    (it contains coordinates of calculated points)
+- file.gpx      (it contains the whole track in gpx format)

 Afterwards all you have to do is to copy these 3 files into you Bryton "tracks" folder.